Pine Essential Oil

 Benefits of Pine Essential Oil

 Pine essential oil is considered to be an uplifting, and mood-enhancing oil, which can be used therapeutically to remove adrenal fatigue.17,18 Below are some of the scientifically researched benefits of this natural essential oil.
+The benefits of pine essential oil are:

 Researchers have recently discovered that select components found in pine can inhibit nitric acid and other causes of inflammation in the body.
 Pine needle essential oil is a natural anti-inflammatory agent and may be used as a natural substitute for non-steroidal anti-inflammatory drugs (NSAIDs).12 When applied topically, pine essential oil may help reduce the redness of sore areas, and lessen the amount of perceived pain.11